Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 - From a browser, navigate to the Azure portal and, if necessary, sign in with your Azure account.

 Click New.
 In the Search the marketplace field, type 'Virtual Network'.
-Locate Virtual Network from the returned list and click to open the Virtual Network blade.
+Locate Virtual Network from the returned list and click to open the Virtual Network page.

-Near the bottom of the Virtual Network blade, from the Select a deployment model list, select Classic, and then click Create.
+Near the bottom of the Virtual Network page, from the Select a deployment model list, select Classic, and then click Create.

-On the Create virtual network blade, configure the VNet settings.
-In this blade, you add your first address space and a single subnet address range.
+On the Create virtual network page, configure the VNet settings.
+On this page, you add your first address space and a single subnet address range.
 After you finish creating the VNet, you can go back and add additional subnets and address spaces.

 - Verify that the Subscription is the correct one.
 You can change subscriptions by using the drop-down.